 - The library already owns the title as an ebook: we will automatically add it to a course reserves page for your course.

-- The library does not own the title as an ebook: we will try to buy it as an ebook.
+- The library does not own the title as an ebook: we will try to find it in the Internet Archive OR we will try to buy it as an ebook.
 If successful, we will automatically add it to a course reserves page for your course.

 - The library is unable to buy an ebook: we will notify you about options.